CCRSF-IFX/SF_Fastq-QC/README.md

-# Sequencing Facility Fastq-QC pipeline: Nopipe
+# Sequencing Facility Fastq-QC pipeline: No pipe

-No Pipe is an abbreviated pipeline that will run Fastqc and generate multiqc report.
+No Pipe is an abbreviated pipeline that will run Fastqc, fastq screen and generate multiqc report.

 ## Quality Control (QC):